About SlugFest Games

 Jeff Morrow joined the Slug Team in 2008, and became SlugFest’s resident jack-of-all-trades, handling such tasks as game design, playtesting, rules writing, graphic layout, and web design.
 He took over as president of the company in October 2014.
 When he’s not working for SlugFest, he is a computer programmer, a foodie and a musician.
 When he’s not doing those things, he’s probably playing computer games.

 Sam Waller started playtesting for SlugFest Games back in 2006 when he met the company founder Cliff Bohm at Gen Con SoCal, officially joining SFG in 2009.
-You will find him popping in on boardgamegeek or Reddit threads answering rules questions and sharing what exciting new stuff SFG is up to.
-He works with Jeff on game design and playtesting, as well.
-When he’s not working for the Slug, he is usually at some tournament.
+Sam is responsible for managing the SFG digital play test group and sharing the game design and development load with Jeff Morrow.
+You will also find him and his crew of play testers popping in on various discussion threads across the internet answering rules questions and sharing what exciting new stuff SFG is up to.

 Jennifer Kitzman Director of Customer Service